Michigan Laws 750.520b – Criminal sexual conduct in the first degree; circumstances; felony; consecutive terms

 Terms Used In Michigan Laws 750.520b

-• Mentally incapacitated: means that a person is rendered temporarily incapable of appraising or controlling his or her conduct due to the influence of a narcotic, anesthetic, or other substance administered to that person without his or her consent, or due to any other act committed upon that person without his or her consent.
+- Mentally incapacitated: means that a person is rendered temporarily incapable of appraising or controlling the person's conduct due to the influence of a narcotic, anesthetic, alcohol, or other substance, or due to any act committed upon that person without the person's consent.
 See Michigan Laws 750.520a

 (1) A person is guilty of criminal sexual conduct in the first degree if he or she engages in sexual penetration with another person and if any of the following circumstances exists: